 Now that we’ve tackled the titles, meta descriptions and URLs, we can turn our attention to the content of the pages on your website.
 Within each page, following the hierarchy of heading levels helps search engines (and visitors) make sense of your content.

-Every page should have at least one Heading 1 tag which should include your focus keyword (likely the title at the top of the page).
+Every page should have one (and only one) Heading 1 tag which should include your focus keyword (likely the title at the top of the page).
 After that, use Heading 2 headings to divide up content by sections, and use Heading 3 headings within sections if necessary.

 6. Set alt text and readable file names for images